 My daily regiment consisted of a half cup of sheep’s milk yogurt with a piece of stale spelt bread for breakfast, a small cup of soup with stale spelt bread for lunch and a small cup of broth or soup for dinner.
 Broth is served late morning if you choose.
 And you really have to chew what little there is of your food, each bite is meant to be chewed until it practically disintegrates in your mouth.

 No water ten minutes before or thirty minutes after food allow digestive saliva and stomach juices to do their job properly.
 “Meals” during lunch were meant to be eaten in silence so concentration on chewing could be emphasized.
 Even at breakfast and dinner, the decibels never went above a certain level in the dining room.
 Assigned seating at your own private table every meal ensured no extra, unneeded thought would be given to where to sit.

 And keep the ingestion of food at least four hours apart.
 Small meals every two hours to keep your metabolism going is a load of crock.
-And there’s no meat, processed, fried or raw food (more on that later) served.
+No meat, processed, fried or raw food (more on that later) is served.
 Nothing that is potentially allergenic either such as shellfish, peanuts, eggs, cheese, cow based dairy products, etc. And yes, I took epsom salts too to get everything out.
-Many opt for colonics but I passed.
-I felt the epsom salts were doing a good enough job, trust me.
+Others opt for colonics but I passed.
+Epsom salts were doing a good enough job, trust me.

 Raw Food is Not Always Good